jsdelivr/globalping/README.md

 Many probes are going to be tagged by our system.
 At the moment, this includes:

 - **Google Cloud and AWS cloud region names**.
 For example, `aws-eu-west-1` and `gcp-us-south1`.
 These tags follow the respective provider's naming scheme and are prefixed with their name.
-- **Eyeball and data center network tags**. `eyeball` and `datacenter`. `eyeball` probes are hosted with ISPs that provide internet access to regular people and small businesses.
-As the name suggests, `datacenter` tags are intended for probes hosted in a data center.
+- **Eyeball and data center network tags**. `eyeball-network` and `datacenter-network`. `eyeball-network` probes are hosted with ISPs that provide internet access to regular people and small businesses.
+As the name suggests, `datacenter-network` tags are intended for probes hosted in a data center.

 ### High-volume tests
 If you need to execute thousands of tests frequently, you may run into the limit of 500 probes per measurement.